 We performed a comparison between Couchbase and ScyllaDB based on real PeerSpot user reviews.

-Find out in this report how the two NoSQL Databases solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."I have found the views to be very valuable."
+Find out in this report how the two NoSQL Databases solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."The valuable features of Couchbase are the many documents and index types, and they made a lot of features available enabling us to use it as a complete solution for our needs."

 "Sync Gateway is a great feature that supports the mobile application."